Stress Management and Bipolar Disorders: Coping Strategies for Emotional Balance

 Remember that consistency is key when it comes to reaping the rewards of physical activity.

-As you incorporate movement into your life, don’t forget to also prioritise self-reflection and relaxation techniques for a well-rounded approach to stress management and emotional balance.
+As you incorporate movement into your life, don’t forget to also prioritise self-reflection and relaxation techniques for a well-rounded approach to and emotional balance.

 Prioritising self-reflection and relaxation techniques